-April Wagner, owner of Pontiac’s Epiphany Glass Studio, has partnered with Miami-based design firm Britto Charette, to craft an award-winning glass vessel.
-Designed by Jay Britto and former Detroiter David Charette, the piece, called Puquios, won one of Interior Design magazine’s 2016 Best of Year awards.
-More than 2000 entrants from 38 countries vied for the coveted title that is awarded to home products and interior design projects.
+April Wagner, owner of Pontiac’s Epiphany Glass Studio, partnered with Miami-based design firm Britto Charette, to craft an award-winning glass vessel.
+The piece is designed by Jay Britto and former Detroiter David Charette.
+Called Puquios, it won one of Interior Design magazine’s 2016 Best of Year awards.
+More than 2000 entrants from 38 countries vied for the coveted title.
+The award honors home products and interior design projects.

 The glass design, first introduced in June of 2016, is a collaboration between glassblower and designers.
 Wagner is the magician who transforms sand into an amorphous solid.

 “April is a tremendous talent and we are excited to be collaborating with her,” says Britto.
 “Glass is a new material for us.
 We needed an expert—an artist who could help us realize our design.”

 Born in Muskegon, Wagner naturally grew up enjoying many summers on sandy white beaches.
 That is where her interest in form, color, and line were also born.
 After years of studying ceramics she developed a passion for blowing glass while in college, and in 1997 launched Epiphany Glass Studio where she is not only owner, but principle glassblower.